 If you do not have a candy thermometer, you can bring the mixture to a full rolling boil and then let it continue to boil for another 5-6 minutes.
 And yes, keep stirring.

 Crush the cookies.
 But don't go overboard!
 You want to see the small pieces as you cut into this heavenly fudge!
-Use a food chopper or well sealed bag and a heavy wooden spoon to break up the cookies in bits.
+Use a food chopper or well-sealed bag and a heavy wooden spoon to break up the cookies into bits.
 And save some extra crushed cookies to add over the top of the fudge once you spread it out into the pan.

 Let it set.
-The hardest part, or the most time consuming, is letting the cookies and cream fudge set.
-For the best results, refrigerate it for a minimum of 4 hour or overnight.
-If you're in a mad hurry, you can place it into the freezer for about 2 hours.
+The hardest part, or the most time-consuming, is letting the cookies and cream fudge set.
+For the best results, refrigerate it for a minimum of 4 hours or overnight.
+If you're in a mad hurry, you can place it in the freezer for about 2 hours.